Israel on a budget: An oxymoron? Beautiful Israel is renowned for being a relatively expensive travel destination.

 Israel is pretty expensive as a whole.
 However, you will find slightly lower prices once you escape the major cities.
 In Northern Israel and in smaller towns and settlements, prices are slightly lower.

 If you decide to travel to Palestine (you should!), you will find that prices are substantially cheaper than in the major cities.
-In the West Bank, you can get a sandwich or a falafel pita for 10 shekels for example, as opposed to the 20 + you would typically pay in the major Israel cities.
-(Obviously, there is a lot more to Palestine than just cheap sandwiches!)
+In the West Bank, you can get a sandwich or a falafel pita for 10 shekels for example.

 Take Free Guided Tours

 Tours can be costly and as a rule of thumb, I only ever really use them if I am visiting an area that is difficult to get to as a solo traveller.
 I personally prefer the independence to wander around by myself and I would assure you that Israel is a pretty safe and liberal country for travelling alone.

 That said, sometimes it’s nice to pop along to a tour and to meet new people or hear more details about the local history.
-New Sandeman’s Tours offer free walking tours of Jerusalem’s Old City and Jaffa that depart daily.
+New Sandeman’s Tours offers free walking tours of Jerusalem’s Old City and Jaffa that depart daily.
 It should be noted that you are expected to tip on these tours but the amount is at your discretion.

 For organised day trips, Abraham Tours and Get Your Guide both have an excellent reputation.
-I loved GYG’s Masada sunrise tour.
-A trip of this kind can cost you anywhere between £50-£150 pounds, or $70 – $200.
+A trip of this kind can cost you anywhere from $50 and up.
+A handful of recommended tours are detailed below for your consideration.

 Save Money on Transportation